JBradbeer/bjj-docs/docs/pin_and_turtle_escapes/1_mount_escapes.md

    - The goal here is to prevent uke from being able to posture up.
 2. Grab their back with your right hand
    - Not sure why
-3. Roll opposite of the oiriginal direction into guard
+3. Roll opposite of the original direction into guard

 <div class="photoList">
   <figure >